pettiross/pettiross/README.md

 ## What's cooking in my IDE

-I'm writing a React (soon React Native) app that's part of an unpublished tabletop board game tentatively titled Wood and Steel.
+I'm writing a React web and phone app that's part of an unpublished tabletop board game tentatively titled Wood and Steel.
 It's a good chance to implement a little graph query engine and update my declarative app skills.

 I recently spent a lot of coding time writing and updating [Wherobots's example notebooks](https://github.com/wherobots/wherobots-examples)